EddenWong/RecipeApp/i3_worksheet.md

 Show links to a commit where you paid off technical debt.
-Write 2-5 sentences that explain what debt was paid, and what its classification is. https://code.cs.umanitoba.ca/winter-2022-a02/group-8/recipe-app/-/commit/3504065f0020ba8c92b821f615c9cf95b1240b3b
+Write 2-5 sentences that explain what debt was paid, and what its classification is. https://code.cs.umanitoba.ca/winter-2022-a02/group-8/recipe-app/-/commit/3504065f0020ba8c92b821f615c9cf95b1240b3b The debt was paid is the structural debt, we could have structured it in the beginning but due to time constraints, we were not able to do so.

 What technical debt did you leave?
 ==================================